 I think the idea was that you'd make two squares that were the same and combine them to make the pouch, but I made each design once instead.
 I changed up the colors from the pattern, too.
 Here's how my pouch looks (front and back).

 After completing my pouch, I started on my heart coasters.
 I started by sketching out a heart on paper and using a Sharpie to dot it onto my canvas.
 Then I started stitching concentric squares, alternating the direction of the stitches with each square.

 I completed the last square before the heart, then switched to red yarn.
 I stitched the heart using the dots I'd put on the canvas earlier.
 Then I filled in the empty spots with yellow.
 Finally, I sewed around the edge with red.

 I made a second coaster exactly the same way, except I switched the red and yellow yarns.
 Here are the two coasters together:

 I thought it would be nice for me to create a pattern so you could replicate my coasters, but it turns out that it is harder than it seems to make a pattern (for me, anyway).
 This was my first attempt.
-Um, no.